Reflecting Upon Irreducible Mind

 filter!
 That is, the "filter" (brain/body) would not "die" in the

+be there.
 A dead body and a dead brain are still body and brain.
-Now, would there be,
+Now, would

-then, less consciousness or more consciousness?
-At this point, no one can
+there be, then, less consciousness or more consciousness?
+At this point,

-really tell.
-But just as present-day neurological materialism holds that
+no one can really tell.
+But just as present-day neurological materialism holds

-we are bodies that have brains in us (brains that perform information processing
+that we are bodies that have brains in us (brains that perform information

-in a computer-like way), present-day "spiritualism" holds (usually) that
+processing in a computer-like way), present-day "spiritualism" holds (usually)

-we are bodies/brains with souls/spirits in us (spirits that perform information
+that we are bodies/brains with souls/spirits in us (spirits that perform

-processing in some way, computer-like or not).
-For this kind of spiritualism,
+information processing in some way, computer-like or not).
+For this kind of

-the filter would also be the spirit.
-When alive, we would have a double filter,
+spiritualism, the filter would also be the spirit.
+When alive, we would have

-so to speak.
-When dead, only the spirit would be filtering consciousness.
+a double filter, so to speak.
+When dead, only the spirit would be filtering

-In sum, I think this issue is far more tricky than most people usually realize.
+consciousness.
+In sum, I think this issue is far more tricky than most people

 And